-Dutcomes t will be able to Cognitive Level Weightage of COsin End Semester Examination COI Evaluate the significance of value inputs informal education and start applying them in their life and profession.
-E CO2 Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body, Intention and Competence of an individual. Ар CO3 Analyze the value of harmonious relationship based ontrust and respect in their life and profession.
-An Internal Assessment CO4 Examine the role of a human being in ensuring harmonyin society and nature. Ар CO5 Apply the understanding of ethical conduct to formulatethe strategy for ethical life and profession. Ар
+Outcomes ent will be able to Cognitive Level Weightage of COsin End Semester Examination CO1 Evaluate the significance of value inputs informal education and start applying them in their life and profession.
+E CO2 Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body, Intention and Competence of an individual. Ар lutamed A account CO3 Analyze the value of harmonious relationship based ontrust and respect in their life and profession.
+An Internal Assessment CO4 Examine the role of a human being in ensuring harmonyin society and nature. Ар CO5 Apply the understanding of ethical conduct to formulate the strategy for ethical life and profession. Ар

+UNIT I: Introduction-Basic Human Aspiration, its fulfillment through All- encompassing (6) Resolution

-Resolution (6) The basic human aspirations and their fulfillment through Right understanding and Resolution, Right understanding and Re as the activities of the Self, Self being central to Human Existence; All-encompassing Resolution for a Human Being, it and solution of problems in the light of Resolution UNIT II: Right Understanding (Knowing)- Knower, Known & the Process (6) The domain of right understanding starting from understanding the human being (the knower, the experiencer and tand extending up to understanding nature/existence - its interconnectedness and co-existence; and finally understanding the human being (the knower, the experiencer and tand extending up to understanding nature/existence - its interconnectedness and co-existence; and finally understanding the human being (the knower, the experiencer and tand extending up to understanding nature/existence - its interconnectedness and co-existence; and finally understanding the human being (the knower). , role of human being in existence (human conduct).
+The basic human aspirations and their fulfillment through Right understanding and Resolution, Right understanding and Resolution as the activities of the Self, Self being central to Human Existence; All-encompassing Resolution for a Human Being, its details and solution of problems in the light of Resolution

+UNIT II: Right Understanding (Knowing)- Knower, Known & the Process (6)

+The domain of right understanding starting from understanding the human being (the knower, the experiencer and the doer) and extending up to understanding nature/existence - its interconnectedness and co-existence; and finally understanding the role of human being in existence (human conduct).

-UNIT III: Understanding Human Being
+UNIT III: Understanding Human Being (6)

-Understanding the human being comprehensively as the first step and the core theme of this course; human being so-existence of the self and the body; the activities and potentialities of the self; Basis for harmony/contradiction in the self
+Understanding the human being comprehensively as the first step and the core theme of this course; human being as coexistence of the self and the body; the activities and potentialities of the self; Basis for harmony/contradiction in the self